History of the Kurds: World War II

 During World War Two, the Kurds formed 10 companies in the Iraq Levies that the British had recruited in Iraq.
 Kurds supported the British in the defeating the pro-Nazi 1941 Iraqi coup d'état.
 Twenty-five percent of the Iraq Levies' 1st Parachute Company was Kurdish.
 The Parachute Company was attached to the Royal Marine Commando and was active in Albania, Italy, Greece, and Cyprus.

-Kurds participated in the Soviet occupation of northern Iraq in 1941, creating the Persian Corridor, a vital supply line for the USSR.
+Kurds participated in the Soviet occupation of northern Iran in 1941, creating the Persian Corridor, a vital supply line for the USSR.
 This led to the short-lived formation of the Kurdish Republic of Mahabad.

 Despite the fact they were a tiny minority in the Soviet Union, Kurds played a significant role in the Soviet war effort.
 On 1 October 1941, Samand Siabandov was awarded the honour Hero of the Soviet Union.
 Kurds served at Smolensk, Sevastopol, Leningrad, and Stalingrad.
 Kurds took part in the partisan movement behind German lines.
 Karaseva received both the Hero of the Soviet Union medal and the medal Partisan of the Fatherland War (First Degree) for organising partisans to fight against the Germans in Volhynia Oblast in Ukraine.
 Kurds took part in the advance into Hungary and the invasion of Japanese-held Manchuria.